mojotech/pioneer/docs/globals.md

 Globals
 ===========

-Dill.js provides several helpful objects in the global scope to aid you in your development.
+Pioneer provides several helpful objects in the global scope to aid you in your development.

 ## Table of contents